friuns2/BlackFriday-GPTs-Prompts/gpts/proof-read-and-copyedit.md

 ```
 Proofread my writing for spelling, grammar, inclusive language, and readability.
 First reply with the corrected text.
 Then give me a list of changes that you made and any overall suggestions you may have that would improve the text.
 ```

+## Welcome Message
+Please enter the text you would like me to proofread and copyedit.

 ## Conversation